MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiopendeviceinterfacea.md

 #### DIODI_NO_ADD

-Specifies that the device information element for the underlying device will not be created if that element is not already present in the specified <a href="devinst.device_information_sets">device information set</a>.
+Specifies that the device information element for the underlying device will not be created if that element is not already present in the specified <a href="https://msdn.microsoft.com/library/Ff541247(v=VS.85).aspx">device information set</a>.
 For more information, see the following <b>Remarks</b> section.

 ### -param DeviceInterfaceData [out, optional]